 Is subchapter S the same thing as an S corp?

 Yes, subchapter S is the same thing as an S corp.
 For more information, see our What is an S Corporation guide.

 How an S Corp is taxed?

 An S corp is a pass-through tax status.
 The S corp isn’t taxed on its profit.
 Instead, the profit passes through to the owner's individual tax returns.
 An S corp does have to pay employer FICA taxes on employee salaries.
 For more information, see our S Corp Taxes guide.

 Does an S corp have to file taxes?

 Yes, an S corp files taxes at the state and federal level.
 For more information, see our S Corp Taxes guide.

 Which is better for taxes, an LLC or an S corp?

 The default LLC tax status is better for small businesses that reinvest profit to grow their business.
-An S corp is better for businesses that have profit left over to pay owners a reasonable salary and at least $10,000 in distributions.
+An S corp is better for businesses that have profit left over to pay owners a reasonable salary and at least $20,000 in annual distributions.

 For more information, see our LLC vs. S Corp guide.